The 10 Best Films and Television Shows Shot in Hawai‘i

 10. Forgetting Sarah Marshall (2008)

 Actor Jason Segel wrote and starred in this romantic comedy where he plays Peter, a music composer who books a trip to Hawai‘i to recover after a recent breakup but inadvertently runs into his ex (Kristen Bell) on vacation with her new rockstar boyfriend (Russell Brand).
 This is another movie that also mostly takes place at Turtle Bay, but unlike Mike and Dave Need Wedding Dates, Marshall actually tries to celebrate local culture.
-Speaking roles went to Hawai‘i performers, including Native Hawaiian and Native American actor Branscombe Richard, and Lā‘ie native and Samoan sumo wrestler Teila Tuli, who both have memorable scenes at a bar and a lū‘au.
+Speaking roles went to Hawai‘i performers, including Native Hawaiian and Native American actor Branscombe Richmond, and Lā‘ie native and Samoan sumo wrestler Teila Tuli, who both have memorable scenes at a bar and a lū‘au.

 Segel (who wrote the screenplay for Marshall in Hawai‘i) also captured some local tropes spot-on, like the bartender who moved here from Oakland and prides himself on being able to name 200-plus types of fish (“Humuhumunukunukuapua‘a, yeah!”) and Paul Rudd as a Mainland transplant who changes his name from Chuck to Kunu (a word that means “cough” in Hawaiian) and becomes a surf instructor.